OpenZeppelin/openzeppelin-nile-upgrades/README.md

 ### Setup

-#### Using a released version of Nile
+#### Using the latest Nile release supported by this plugin

 1. Install [Poetry](https://python-poetry.org/docs/#installation)
-3. Clone this project.
+2. Clone this project.
-4. From this project's root, setup venv and install dependencies:
+3. From this project's root, create a virtualenv, activate it, and install dependencies:
 ```
 python3 -m venv env
 source env/bin/activate
 poetry install
-pip3 install -e .
+pip install -e .
 poetry run compile
 ```